RosalynS78/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+One (and only one) to One or many. actor_id is primary key actor table actor_id is foreign key in film_actor table

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+NOT NULL

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+Three, a red diamond indicates a Foreign Key association.
+Two NOT NULL (red filled diamond) and One NULL (red unfilled diamond)

 ##### ER Diagram upload